ssitar583/entservices-apis/docs/apis/FrameRatePlugin.md

 {
     "jsonrpc": "2.0",
     "id": 42,
-    "result": {
-        "success": true
+    "result": true
 }
-}
 ```

-<a name="Notifications"></a>
+<a name="head.Notifications"></a>
 # Notifications

 Notifications are autonomous events, triggered by the internals of the implementation, and broadcasted via JSON-RPC to all registered observers.
-Refer to [[Thunder](#Thunder)] for information on how to register for a notification.
+Refer to [[Thunder](#ref.Thunder)] for information on how to register for a notification.

 The following events are provided by the org.rdk.FrameRate plugin: